Gulf War: Effects of depleted uranium

 The US military used depleted uranium in tank kinetic energy penetrators and 20-30 mm cannon ordnance.
 Significant controversy regarding the long term safety of depleted uranium exists, including claims of pyrophoric, genotoxic, and teratogenic heavy metal effects.
 Many have cited its use during the war as a contributing factor to a number of major health issues in veterans and in surrounding civilian populations, including in birth defects and child cancer rates.
 Scientific opinion on the risk is mixed.
 In 2004, Iraq had the highest mortality rate due to leukemia of any country.

-Depleted uranium has 40% less radioactivity than natural uranium, but the negative effects should not be overlooked.
-Some say that depleted uranium is not a significant health hazard unless it is taken into the body.
+Depleted uranium has 40% less radioactivity than natural uranium.
+Depleted uranium is not a significant health hazard unless it is taken into the body.
 External exposure to radiation from depleted uranium is generally not a major concern because the alpha particles emitted by its isotopes travel only a few centimeters in air or can be stopped by a sheet of paper.
 Also, the uranium-235 that remains in depleted uranium emits only a small amount of low-energy gamma radiation.
 However, if allowed to enter the body, depleted uranium, like natural uranium, has the potential for both chemical and radiological toxicity with the two important target organs being the kidneys and the lungs.

 Highway of Death

-On the night of 26–27 February 1991, some Iraqi forces began leaving Kuwait on the main highway north of Al Jahra in a column of some 1,400 vehicles.
+In the night of 26–27 February 1991, some Iraqi forces began leaving Kuwait on the main highway north of Al Jahra in a column of some 1,400 vehicles.
 A patrolling E-8 Joint STARS aircraft observed the retreating forces and relayed the information to the DDM-8 air operations center in Riyadh, Saudi Arabia.
 These vehicles and the retreating soldiers were subsequently attacked by two A-10 aircraft, resulting in a 60 km stretch of highway strewn with debris—the Highway of Death.
 New York Times reporter Maureen Dowd wrote, "With the Iraqi leader facing military defeat, Mr. Bush decided that he would rather gamble on a violent and potentially unpopular ground war than risk the alternative: an imperfect settlement hammered out by the Soviets and Iraqis that world opinion might accept as tolerable."

 Chuck Horner, Commander of US and allied air operations, has written: